ningwho/mockups/README.md

-Made a mockup of google search page.
+Made a mockup of google search page and medium blog page.